Protected Leave: Qualifications & Eligibility

 • have worked for that employer for at least 180 days immediately prior to the beginning of the leave; and

-• have worked a minimum of 25 hours per week during the 180 days immediately prior to the beginning of the leave (exception: parental leave does not require the minimum weekly hours worked).
+• have worked a minimum of 25 hours per week during the 180 days immediately prior to the beginning of the leave.

 Leave Entitlement